 About five years.

-He then told me to delineate my property lines asap because after seven years, their allowed use of my property could be grandfathered in as legal in a court of law.
+He then told me to delineate my property lines ASAP because after seven years, their allowed use of my property could be grandfathered in as legal in a court of law.

 Shortly thereafter I had my contractor build a fence around the space behind my garage that the neighbors had claimed as their own.
 I had him build a flower bed in front of my gate so that no one could park there but that left me a walkway to come and go without a vehicle in my path.
-I put wine barrel planters in that flower bed and filled them up with jade plants.
+I put wine barrel planters in that flower bed and filled them up with local jade plants.

 I also put up a solid six- foot fence along the driveway so that the neighbors couldn’t peer into my front yard and swear at me (as Bob’s wife had done one Easter Sunday).
 This angered Bob so much that he called the city and turned me in for having too high fences (the city code is 6 feet).
-My bf at the time showed me how to snap a line so he could saw down eighteen inches of the offending back fences ((not the new one along the driveway).
+My bf at the time showed me how to snap a line so he could saw off eighteen inches of the offending back fences ((not the new one along the driveway).

 This has been the past eight years owning property as a single woman next to Bob and his wife.
 Last summer I installed a new back fence because it was old and only five and a half feet high, and I could see Bob’s car collection (that he parked behind my fence) from my kitchen window (remember, his property wraps around mine).
 That beautiful new fence did the trick for a couple of weeks, but then one day I noticed something turquoise sticking up higher than my fence from my kitchen window.